-I am Postdoctoral Research Fellow at the Centre for Women’s and Gender Research at the University of Bergen, Norway.
+I am currently Chancellor’s Fellow and Senior Lecturer in Interdisciplinary Gender Studies at the University of Strathclyde, Glasgow, UK.
 In my work as a feminist cultural studies scholar I focus on discourses of gender, race, ethnicity and sexuality in Eastern Europe, particularly Estonia, which I view through the intersections between postsocialist and postcolonial theorizing.

 I hold a BA in English Language and Literature from the University of Tartu, Estonia and an MA in Gender Studies from Central European University, Budapest, Hungary.